Issues

 Housing

-Building a city everyone can afford to live in
+Building a city affordable to all

 What does this mean?